 - From tiny brown tips on lilacs to the fuzzy buds on magnolias, spring-blooming shrubs and trees have already set buds.

 - Some plants actually bloom in winter.
 Lenten rose (Helleborus orientalis) is famous for its late-winter flowers.
-Witch hazel (Hamamelis sp.) unfurls firecracker-like tendrils in late winter.
+Witch hazel (Hamamelis spp.) unfurls firecracker-like tendrils in late winter.

 - Some shrubs may be hanging on to berries, but only if the birds haven’t found them first.
-Viburnum and winterberry (Ilex verticillata) are sure-fire bets for luring avian visitors.
+Viburnum (Viburnum spp.) and winterberry (Ilex verticillata) are sure-fire bets for luring avian visitors.